empa-scientific-it/openbis/docs/user-documentation/general-users/inventory-of-materials-and-methods.md

         completely remove the **identifier** column from the file.
 2.  **Lists**.
 In fields that have lists to choose from (called **Controlled Vocabularies**), the code of the term needs to be entered.
-Term codes can be seen under **Utilities -&gt; Vocabulary Browser**.
+Term codes can be seen under **Utilities -> Vocabulary Browser**.
 3.  **Parents**.
 Use the following syntax to enter parents:
     **identifier1, identifier2, identifier3.**